 choose to feed your dog, an animal designed to eat meat, a diet based mostly on the most difficult materials for it to digest?
 Oh, but we don't feed Purina, we feed a premium dog

-food called 4 Health Lamb and Rice.
+food called Victor Professional.
+You can find this food on Chewy, Pet Supply Plus, Tractor Supply and a few other stores.
 Sad to say, but most foods, even the so called premium brands like Iams, Eukanuba, Science Diet etc. are not much better than the Purina.

 Here is a link to a good tool for comparing dog foods.
 Take a look at what your brand of food has in it.